Spring Boot Integration

 }

-API key not loaded:
+Error: API key is required but not provided

 Solution: Check that your environment variables are properly set and accessible to your Spring Boot application.